Vdesnoux/Solex_ser_recon/README.md

 Pixel offset: offset in pixels from the minimum of the line to reconstruct the image on another wavelength (displaced from the central minimum).

 Geometry correction may fail under certain circumstances and the program will stop.
-In this case, enter Y/X ratio and Tilt angle manually (try 1, 0 initially).
+In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).

 If no spectral line can recognised in the SER file, the program will stop.